 While compost can improve soils, many are high in phosphorus, difficult to apply at low rates and can wash off into water as easily as fertilizers.
 Depending on the source, compost additions may increase phosphorus levels far beyond what the grass needs and exceed levels considered a threat to water quality.

 Potassium (K)

-Potassium (K) regulates water use efficiency, improves stress tolerance and does not produce excess clippings.
+Potassium (K) regulates water use efficiency and improves stress tolerance.
 Commonly available potassium sources include: muriate of potash (KCl) with 60-63% available potash or sulfate of potash with 50-53% available potash.